pecostm32/FNIRSI-1013D-1014D-Hack/Software reverse engineering/readme.txt

 01-MAY-2021    Found more functions and editted their names in the Ghidra file.
 Large parts of the initialization code has been examined and commented.

 03-MAY-2021    Started looking into the display system.
 Named several functions belonging to or being used by.

+22-MAY-2021    Identified a global variable Timer_ticks used for delay based on timer0 interrupt increments